Baghdad Battery: Electric battery theory

 Its origin and purpose remain unclear.
 Wilhelm König was an assistant at the Iraq Museum in the 1930s.
 He had observed a number of very fine silver objects from ancient Iraq, plated with very thin layers of gold, and speculated that they were electroplated.
-In 1938 he authored a paper offering the hypothesis that they may have formed a galvanic cell, perhaps used for electroplating gold onto silver objects.
-This interpretation is rejected by skeptics.
+In 1938 he authored a paper offering the hypothesis that the Khujut Rabu jar may have formed a galvanic cell, perhaps used for electroplating gold onto silver objects.
+This interpretation is rejected by archaeologists and scientists.